dimitrivinet/dimitrivinet/README.md

 - 👋 Hi, I’m @dimitrivinet
-- 👀 I’m interested in Robotics, AI, ...
+- 👀 I’m interested in Robotics, AI, and electronics
-- 🌱 I’m currently working on a robotic assistant: A.L.F.R.E.D. !
+- 🖥️ Visit my website: dimitrivinet.com
 - 📫 How to reach me :

-  email: dimitri.vinet@edu.devinci.fr
+  email: dimitri.pro@dimitrivinet.com

 <!---
 dimitrivinet/dimitrivinet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.